 HL, Hecla , SLV silver ETF

-It took the Hunt brothers’ fortune cornering the silver markets to push the price to about $55 an ounce.
+It took the Hunt brothers’ fortune cornering the markets to push the price to about $55 ounce.
 That was in 1981 when Kodak still made film and your dentist poured the stuff as an alloy in your tooth cavities.
 Those days are long gone and today, even after shooting up like a rocket the stuff is trading at pretty well half that price, give or take 30 years later.
 What an inflation hedge!
-Here are charts of the SLV and HL (Hecla) one of the few pure silver plays.
+Here are charts of the and HL (Hecla) one of the few pure plays.

 slv nov 2010